Reykjavík Summit: Result

 Despite getting unexpectedly close to the potential elimination of all nuclear weapons, the meeting adjourned with no agreement; however, both sides discovered the extent of the concessions the other side was willing to make.
 Human rights became a subject of productive discussion for the first time.
 An agreement by Gorbachev to on-site inspections, a continuing American demand which had not been achieved in the Partial Test Ban Treaty of 1963 or the ABM and SALT I pacts of 1972, constituted a significant step forward.

 Despite its apparent failure, participants and observers have referred to the summit as an enormous breakthrough which eventually facilitated the INF Treaty (Intermediate-Range Nuclear Forces Treaty), signed at the Washington Summit on 8 December 1987.

 Key statements related to the summit

+In popular culture

+The Reykjavík Summit will be the subject of an upcoming film, Reykjavik, directed by Michael Russell Gunn.
+It will star Jeff Daniels and Jared Harris as Ronald Reagan and Mikhail Gorbachev, respectively.